-Grievance A written or oral expression of dissatisfaction regarding March and/or its provider(s) including access to care, quality of care and quality of service.
-A grievance would reflect a situation where a denial has not been issued and there is an expression of dissatisfaction about any matter or aspect of March or its operation, other than an Adverse Benefit Determination.
-Appeal In the case of a member, the adverse benefit determination may include determinations on the health care services a member believes he or she is entitled to receive, including delay in providing, arranging for, or approving the health care services (such that a delay would adversely affect the health of the member).
+Grievance A written or oral expression of dissatisfaction regarding March Vision Care and/or its provider(s) including access to care, quality of care and quality of service.
+A grievance would reflect a situation where a denial has not been issued and there is dissatisfaction.
+Appeal A request for reconsideration of an action/initial determination/request for service or claim that was denied, deferred, and/or modified where a notice of action (denial letter) was issued.
+The denial may occur before services are rendered or as a claim or partial claim denial.

 Our policy is to address and resolve member grievances and/or appeals in an orderly and timely manner according to all regulations and client contractual requirements.
-All members or the member's authorized representative have the right to file a grievance and/or submit an appeal through the Grievance and Appeal process.
+All members or the member's personal representative have the right to file a grievance and/or submit an appeal through the Grievance and Appeal process.
 Members shall be directed to call the phone number, on the back of their health plan identification card, to obtain a grievance form or to file a grievance.
 We will work with the member's contracted health plan to resolve issues.
 You may be asked for medical records or a response as part of the grievance/appeal investigation.
-According to your contract with us, you are required to furnish medical records of our members for whom claims have been submitted.
+According to your contract with us, you are required to furnish medical records of members for whom claims have been submitted.
 Member authorization is not required to release medical records per state and federal regulations.
-We will ensure that grievances and appeals will be investigated, and resolved in a regulatory compliant time frame, following its policies and procedures.
+We will ensure that grievances and appeals will be investigated, and resolved in a regulatory compliant time frame, following related policies and procedures.

 Discrimination against members who have filed a grievance is not permitted.
 All members are afforded the opportunity to effectively communicate with us regardless of cultural differences, linguistic limitations or other communicative impairments.
-We ensure that all members have access to, and can fully participate in the grievance system by providing assistance to those with limited English proficiency or with a visual or other communicative impairment.
-Such assistance may include, but is not limited to, translations of grievance procedures, forms, and plan responses to grievances, as well as access to interpreters and devices that aid impaired individuals in communication.
+When delegated to do so, we ensure that all members have access to, and can fully participate in the grievance system by providing assistance to those with limited English proficiency or with a visual or other communicative impairment.

 Our providers and staff are proficient in many of the languages commonly spoken by non-English speaking members.
-When necessary, interpretation and translation services may be used to enable effective communication with members regarding grievances.
-Members who are hearing or speech impaired and use a telecommunication device with a keyboard and visual display can communicate with us regarding grievances by using a Relay Service.
-You may contact your health plan for assistance with this process.
-We provide grievance process assistance to visually impaired members and ensures verbal communications are conducted in a prompt manner.
+Interpretation and translation services may be used to enable effective communication with members regarding grievances when necessary.
+Members who are hearing- or speech-impaired and use a telecommunication device with a keyboard and visual display can communicate with us regarding grievances by using the California Relay Service (TTY).
+You may contact us for assistance with this process.
+We provide grievance process assistance to visually impaired members and ensure verbal communications are conducted in a prompt manner.